-- At least two effective rear-view mirrors of a minimum area of 18 cm2 must be fitted, one on each side of the vehicle, and having similar reflection (i.e. same size image) in order to clearly identify overtaking traffic and meet the rear vision test during Scrutineering. - Mirrors may be of the mildly convex type. - The smallest rider must be able to reach each mirror from the normal riding position.
+At least two effective rear view mirrors of a minimum area of 18 cm2 must be fitted, one on each side of the vehicle, and having similar reflection (i.e. same size image) in order to clearly identify overtaking traffic and meet the rear vision test in 2.3.2.

+Mirrors may be of the mildly convex type.